Key takeaways:

 This is because gravity assists food in going down the esophagus into the stomach and also assists food in emptying from the stomach into the small intestines.

-When you sleep, the muscles of the esophageal sphincter, which normally close tightly to stop food from going back into the stomach, loosen up.
+When you sleep, the muscles of the esophageal sphincter, which normally close tightly to stop food from going back into the stomach, tends to loosen up.
 This can cause some food contents mixed with stomach acid to flow back into the esophagus, causing heartburn symptoms, which may be worse in people with stomach ulcers.

-When you sleep with your head propped up on a pillow, gravity can help stop stomach acid from flowing back into your esophagus.
+But, when you sleep with your head propped up on a pillow, gravity can help stop stomach acid from flowing back into your esophagus.

 Some people with stomach ulcers also have gastroesophageal reflux disease (GERD).
 This is a condition in which the esophageal sphincter is weak or relaxes when it shouldn't, allowing food to move back into the back or even the mouth.